Deep Learning for Free-Hand Sketch: A Survey

 Li \etal \cite{li2018fast} trained a CNN-based network to transfer well-annotated segmentation and labels from a 3D dataset to sketch domain.
 They used annotated 3D data~\cite{huang2014data,yi2016scalable} to produce edge-maps with partial annotations as the synthetic sketch data to train the segmentation network.

 Qi \etal proposed SketchSegNet~\cite{wu2018sketchsegnet} and SketchSegNet+~\cite{qi2019sketchsegnet+}.
-SketchSegNet+~\cite{qi2019sketchsegnet+} considers the sketch stroke orderings and is able to work over multiple object categories.
-In particular, SketchSegNet and SketchSegNet+ work in RNN-based VAE framework, where the Gaussian mixture model (GMM) layers of SketchRNN are replaced with fully-connected softmax layers to predict the part labels.
+SketchSegNet+~\cite{qi2019sketchsegnet+} considers sketch stroke orderings and is able to process multiple object categories.
+In particular, SketchSegNet and SketchSegNet+ work in an RNN-based VAE pipeline, where the Gaussian mixture model (GMM) layers of SketchRNN are replaced with fully-connected softmax layers to predict the part labels.
 Stroke-RNN~\cite{kaiyrbekov2019stroke} uses the same encoder as SketchRNN but extends the decoder to predict segmentation.

 Besides the RNN backbone, other backbones have also been explored on sketch segmentation.
 SPFusionNet~\cite{wang2019spfusionnet} uses late fusion of CNN-RNN branches to represent sketches for segmentation.
 SketchGCN~\cite{yang2020sketchgcn} is a graph convolutional neural network for sketch semantic segmentation.
 It uses a mixed pooling block to fuse the intra-stroke and inter-stroke features from its two-branch architecture.